michealkeines/Proyx/ui_mode_design.md

 - **Modularity**: Tabs live under `src/tabs/*` and are registered via `src/tabs/descriptors.ts`.
   Each tab owns its layout and actions while shared helpers like `ConnectionStateBadge` capture the request/intercept/response status indicators.
+- **Config discovery**: Both the CLI proxy and the Tauri shell now resolve `proxy-config.toml` by walking the directory tree and normalizing `ca_dir` relative to that file so the CA artifacts are reused even when the UI or CLI launches from different working directories.

 ## Tab Layout